“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 |AB Math Lite||Bright and colourful app, free||Mostly arithmetic,|

-Organising Maths Revision
+Organising Maths Revision Online

-In reality, it’s not as complicated studying maths as it is studying physics, chemistry, history, or geography: you just need to put a plan together and you’re ready to go.
+In reality, it’s not as complicated studying mathematics as it is studying physics, chemistry, history, or geography: you just need to put a plan together and you’re ready to go.
 This is really useful if you’re:

 - Preparing for an end of year exam.